xiaxueyi00-eng/cart253/mod-jam frog/planning.md

 - If the fly was yellow, add +3 seconds to the timer.

+- Mark the fly as captured so it can animate back to the mouth instead of disappearing instantly

 - Reset the fly to the left

 - If not, nothing happens.

+- End condition

+- If score reaches 8 → Win

+- If the timer reaches 0 → Game Over

+- On the end screen, redraw the frog and rotate it continuously for a visual animation effect.